karottenreibe/karottenreibe.github.com/_posts/2009-10-25-jeweler-interlude.markdown

 # Rake-Compiler Setup #

-The rake-compiler itself doesn't need any special configuration, except for the passed in gemspec:
+The rake-compiler itself doesn't need any special configuration, except for passing in the gemspec:

 {% highlight ruby %}
 Rake::ExtensionTask.new('craberry', $gemspec) do